exercism/v3/languages/csharp/exercises/concept/classes/.docs/instructions.md

 ### 6. Don't allowing driving the car when the battery is drained

-Update the `Drive()` method to not increase the distance driven nor decrease the battery percentage when the battery is drained (at 0%):
+Update the `RemoteControlCar.Drive()` method to not increase the distance driven nor decrease the battery percentage when the battery is drained (at 0%):

 ```csharp
 var car = RemoteControlCar.Buy();